 name="My Dataset" annotation="First run".

-All keyword searches are AND'd - all searches must be true in order for the dataset to be shown.
+All keyword searches are connected with logical ANDs which means all searches must be true/hit in order for the dataset to be shown.

 |Figure 15.
 Advanced search.|